 - Strong, high-quality welds with almost any metal or alloy

 - No slag, and usually no spatter, sparks, or smoke

 - Effective on some metals without filler

-Downsides to this type of welding:
+Downsides to TIG welding:

 - Slow speed is not good for large projects

 Stick welding, or Shielded Metal Arc Welding (SMAW) is one of the most widely used forms of welding.
 It’s best for short welds in production, maintenance, repairs and construction, especially with mild and low alloy metals over 18 gauge.

 For common forms of welding, stick welding is one of the simplest and most versatile you’ll find.
 There’s no gas for you to deal with, because the electrode rod or “stick” supplies both filler metal and flux for shielding.
 All you need at the business end is the electrode holder and work lead.

 Stick is a manual style of welding that relies on you to start, maintain, and stop the arc.
 Starting an arc can be tricky, and maintaining it as the electrode gets used up takes some practice.